nhsengland/privfp-experiments/README.md

 In **./notebooks/extraction_module/ner_exploration** there is a set of notebooks exploring how to implement a range of named-entity-recognition models.

 - **numind_NER.ipynb** explores a NER model created by Numind.
-- **spacy_and_scispacy.ipynb** explores a range of NER models released by spacy.
-(A different enviroment will be required to run SciSpacy.)
+- **spacy_and_scispacy.ipynb** explores a range of NER models released by spaCy.
+(A different environment will be required to run SciSpacy.)
-- **spanMarker.ipynb** explores NER spanMarker model set-up and a possible intergration with spacy models.
+- **spanMarker.ipynb** explores NER spanMarker model set-up and a possible integration with spaCy models.
 - **uniNER_quantised.ipynb** requires a quantised version of UniversalNER:

-The quantised model was created by cloning [llama.cpp repo](https://github.com/ggerganov/llama.cpp) and quantising the Universal-NER/UniNER-7B-type locally to a quantized_q4_1.gguf format.
+The quantised model was created by cloning [llama.cpp repo](https://github.com/ggerganov/llama.cpp) and quantising the Universal-NER/UniNER-7B-type locally to a `quantized_q4_1.gguf` format.

 The llama.cpp repo has guidance on their repo in their **Prepare and Quantize** section.
 Alternatively their is a [medium article](https://medium.com/vendi-ai/efficiently-run-your-fine-tuned-llm-locally-using-llama-cpp-66e2a7c51300) that goes through all of this in a step-by-step process.